PattiCrosswait/amazon-sagemaker-build-train-deploy/05_API_Gateway_and_Lambda/README.md

-// Copyright Amazon.com, Inc. or its affiliates.
-All Rights Reserved. // SPDX-License-Identifier: CC-BY-SA-4.0

 # Build a REST API with Amazon API Gateway and AWS Lambda

 Once we have trained our model and deployed to an Amazon SageMaker fully-managed endpoint, we are ready to build a REST API that will be invoked by client applications to get inferences.